 It’s not only the mortgage people worry about—it’s also property taxes, homeowner’s insurance, utilities, and other maintenance associated with owning a home.
 All of these can put a strain on an already tight financial situation.

 The suggested amount to put aside each year for home maintenance is 1%-3% of the home’s purchase price.

 Not everyone can afford to save that kind of cash.
-Some homeowners end up house rich and cash poor.
-In this scenario, a single unexpected financial burden can put someone in the downward spiral toward loan delinquency.
+Some homeowners end up house rich and cash-poor.
+In this scenario, a single unexpected financial burden can put someone in a downward spiral toward loan delinquency.